 Skip to content

 SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are three very common subtitle formats.
-The following provides a detailed introduction to each subtitle format, including their attributes and settings.
+This article provides a detailed introduction to each subtitle format, including their attributes and settings.

 SRT Subtitle Format

-SRT is a simple and widely used subtitle format with the extension .srt, especially popular in video players and subtitle editors.
-Its basic structure includes subtitle number, timestamp, and subtitle text.
-Subtitle attributes cannot be directly defined through SRT (e.g., color, font), and they usually rely on the player's default settings or external style files to control them.
+SRT is a simple and widely used subtitle format, with the extension .srt.
+It is especially popular in video players and subtitle editors.
+Its basic structure includes a subtitle number, timestamp, and subtitle text.
+Subtitle attributes cannot be directly defined within SRT files (e.g., color, font).
+They usually depend on the player's default settings or external style files.

 SRT Format Structure